SoftBankRoboticsTraining/pepper-chatbot-api/source/includes/_faq.md

 <aside class="notice">General FAQ questions are listed below.
 If you have a question not on our FAQ, please contact us at training@softbankrobotics.com</aside>

+Q. Can I send the different response types using fulfillment?

+A. Yes.
+In fact, we have created an easy-to-use, Pepper Chat Dialogflow fulfillment library to form the correct JSON responses for you: <a href="https://github.com/softbank-robotics-america/pepper-dialogflow-markup-library">https://github.com/softbank-robotics-america/pepper-dialogflow-markup-library</a>.

+--

 Q. Can a ChatBot send two JSON responses in sequence?

 A. Yes.
 In fact, that is actually the best practice way of preventing a user from getting stuck on a non-actionable